 Your airline or travel agency – most times, your airline or travel agency will include the Cuba Tourist Card in the flight ticket or travel package.

-Online – the fastest and easiest way if the Cuba Tourist Card is not included in your flight ticket or travel package.
+Online – the easiest way if the Cuba Tourist Card is not included in your flight ticket or travel package.
 You can get it from trusted sites like EasyTouristCard.

 Cuban Embassy or Consulate in your country – you can also go in person to the Cuban Embassy or Consulate in your country of origin and fill out the necessary paperwork.

 In any case, if you apply for the Cuba Tourist Card yourself, you will need:

 - Application form

 The Cuban government requires all visitors to bring travel medical insurance to Cuba.